mitchmalone/retina-test/README.md

-retina-test
+MacBook Pro with Retina Test
 ===========

-Simple test for MacBook Pro with Retina for screen burn, image retention, white halo or ghosting
+This is a simple web app that seeks to emulate the test that Apple use to check for faulty screens in the MacBook Pro with Retina.